mfahadahmed2020/Exercises-45-100-Days-Challenge-with-TypeScript/README.md

 Q 146 - Show an example of a callback function used to filter an array of numbers.

 Q 147 - Explain how to handle errors in a callback pattern.

+Q 148 - Demonstrate the use of the setTimeout() function to execute code after a delay.

+Q 149 - Explain the concept of the event loop in JavaScript with an example.

+Q 150 - Describe how asynchronous callbacks differ from synchronous code execution.